rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <pre>
     hvImport topicTemplate
 </pre>
-The <i>topicTemplate</i> command has the following format:
+The <b>topicTemplate</b> command has the following format:
 <pre>
     topicTemplate <i>topic</i>
 </pre>
 <i>topic</i>: fulltopic received by the callback.

-topicTemplate returns a list containing a dict with the following key/values:
+<b>topicTemplate</b> returns a list containing a dict with the following key/values:

   | Key | Value |
   | :---: | --- |